© 2021 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 What seems to work best on a K75 is ON-OFF-OFF.
 (4 Cylinder Low)

-Switch 10 - VSS Source: The speedometer sensor on a K bike is an analog inductive device that generates a sine wave.
+Switch 10 - VSS Source: The speedometer sensor on a K bike is an analog inductive device that generates a sine wav.
 Set this to OFF.

 Switch 11 - Transmission: Set this to OFF for a manual transmission.

-Switch 12 - Control Switch: Set this to OFF if you're using the BMW windscreen switch or another normally open pair of switches.
+Switch 12 - Control Switch: Set this to OFF if you're using the BMW windscreen switch or another normally open switch.

 Electrical & Wiring